Lowell Observatory: Public programs

-Beginning in 2012, Lowell Observatory began offering camps for children known as LOCKs (Lowell Observatory Camps for Kids).
+Beginning in 2012, Lowell Observatory began offering camps for children known as Orbits Curiosity Camp.
 The first camp was established for elementary students.
 Later on, in 2013, they added an additional camp program for preschool children.
-The following year they added another program for middle school students. ("Kelly", Manager at Lowell Observatory).
+The following year they added another program for middle school students.
 Kids have the opportunity to learn hands-on about science, technology, engineering, and math (STEM) through a variety of activities that include games, experiments, story time, art, music, and more.